-Sulaiman Khatib is Co-Founder and co-Director of Combatants for Peace, and was nominated for the 2017 & ’18 Nobel Peace Prize, on behalf of Combatants for Peace.
+Sulaiman Khatib is Co-Founder of Combatants for Peace, and was nominated for the 2017 & ’18 Nobel Peace Prize, on behalf of Combatants for Peace.

 He is a Board Member of ‘Middle East Initiative’ and a local organizer who has been recognized internationally for his contributions to promoting, peace, social justice and equality for all.
 He is a renown speaker and lecturer worldwide.